 Formative assessments are tasks given to students throughout a unit of work to check progress and to help fine-tune the teaching approaches and learning arrangements for the students so that they remain on target.
 These not only inform the teacher of a student’s progress but also of the effectiveness of the teaching approach and curriculum design.

 Assessment from Preschool to Year 10 is internal.
 Teachers set a range of assessment tasks for students at all year levels.
-Students are advised of the nature of the task and its relevance to their overall results in advance.
-Consideration is given, when setting assignments, to students with learning difficulties.
+Students are advised of the nature of the task, its relevance to their learning and the success criteria in advance.
+Consideration is given, when setting assignments, to students with learning support needs.

-Individual student assessment files are maintained from year to year.
-These enable teachers to plan their teaching around the needs of the class and each student.
-At primary level, student progress is measured against agreed benchmarks in line with the learning outcomes in the Australian curriculum.
+Individual student assessment results are tracked from year to year.
+These enable teachers to plan their teaching around the needs of the class and each student and to follow each child’s development over time.
+From Preschool to Year 10, student progress is measured against agreed benchmarks in line with the learning outcomes in the Australian curriculum.

-In Year 3, 5, 7 and 9 students can sit the Australian NAPLAN tests which provide assessment of student progress benchmarked back to student achievement levels in Australia.
+In Year 3, 5, 7 and 9 students sit the Australian NAPLAN tests which provide assessment of student progress benchmarked back to student achievement levels in Australia.
+Each year all students sit Australian Council for Educational Research tests in Literacy and Numeracy enabling teachers to identify achievement levels of each student and to track progress over time.

 Our learning program at AIS celebrates every student’s achievements.
 We believe that feedback is fundamental to effective learning, and to this end, our formal reporting process includes the following: